opensearch-project/ml-commons/docs/tutorials/agent_framework/build_your_own_chatbot.md

  }'
 ```

-Go to your OpenSearch Dashboard config folder, `$OSD_HOME/config`, edit `opensearch_dashboards.yml` by adding this line to the end `assistant.chat.enabled: true`
+Go to your OpenSearch Dashboards config folder, `$OSD_HOME/config`, edit `opensearch_dashboards.yml` by adding the following line to the end: `assistant.chat.enabled: true`.

-Restart OpenSearch Dashboard, click the chat icon
+Restart OpenSearch Dashboards, then select the chat icon, as shown in the following image.

 ![Alt text](images/chatbot/osd_chatbot_1.png)

-Then chat on OpenSearch Dashboard
+You can now chat in OpenSearch Dashboards, as shown in the following image.

 ![Alt text](images/chatbot/osd_chatbot_2.png)